Balancing chemical equations practice

 Balancing the overall charges, the first equation is multiplying by 2 and the second equation multiplying by 5.

-Problem: How can we balancing equation for oxidation of Mn+2 to MnO4− by acidic NaBiO3?
+Problem: How can we balance the equation for the oxidation of Mn+2 to MnO4− by acidic NaBiO3?

 Solution: NaBiO3 oxidizes Mn+2 to MnO4− in sulfuric acid solution with the formation of BiO+ ion.

-Balancing partial equations and overall chemical equation for the above chemical reaction is
+Balancing partial equations and overall chemical equations for the above chemical reaction are

 2 Mn+2 + 5 BiO3− + 4 H+ → MnO4− + 5 BiO+ + 2 H2O